 As a Slack admin, you’re already unlocking productivity for internal teams.
-Now with the release of shared channels for all paid Slack subscriptions, you can bring that same boost to the work your teams do with outside organisations.
+Today, with the release of Slack Connect for all paid Slack subscriptions, you can bring that same boost to the work that your teams do with outside organisations.

-Shared channels work just like typical Slack channels, but spanning two organisations.
-Each side joins from their own Slack workspace.
-From there, everyone can share files, bring coworkers into the loop and quickly make decisions, just like they do with internal teams.
+Slack Connect allows your teams to work with multiple organisations in one Slack channel.
+Each organisation joins from their own Slack workspace.
+From there, everyone can share files, keep colleagues in the loop and quickly make decisions, just like they do with internal teams.

 Let’s say your company is experiencing an issue with a software product.
-If you set up a shared channel with your vendors, you can quickly collaborate with them to solve the problem straight in Slack.
-This kind of real-time coordination gets work done faster, saving your team from context switching between inboxes and apps and keeping everyone in the know and all company information secure.
+If you start a channel with your vendors, you can quickly collaborate with them to solve the problem, right in Slack.
+This kind of real-time coordination gets work done faster, saving your team from context switching between inboxes and apps, keeping everyone in the know and keeping all company information secure.

-Now you know why you might want to use shared channels, here’s what every admin needs to know about creating and managing them.
+Now that you know why you might want to use Slack Connect, here’s what every admin needs to know about creating and managing them.

 Draft your internal policy

 You might already use guest accounts for freelancers, interns or anyone who needs limited access to Slack.
-Shared channels, on the other hand, are ideal for collaborating with two or more people at another company – particularly because members from both sides can add coworkers as a project scales without needing to get an admin involved.
+Channels, on the other hand, are ideal for collaborating with multiple stakeholders from one or more organisations – particularly because members from all sides can add colleagues as a project scales up, without needing to get an admin involved.

-To make sure everyone in your team knows when, why and how to request a shared channel, send a company-wide announcement in Slack.
+To make sure that everyone on your team knows when, why and how to start sharing a channel with outside organisations, send a company-wide announcement in Slack.

-This isn’t just about acting as a traffic warden and publicising instructions.
-It’s also a good opportunity to highlight the benefits of shared channels, along with one or more use cases for creating them.
-For example, you might recommend that your sales team should request a shared channel with every new customer once a non-disclosure agreement (NDA) is in place.
+This isn’t just about taking the reins and publicising instructions.
+It’s also a good opportunity to highlight the benefits of collaborating with external partners, vendors and customers in a single channel, along with one or more use cases for creating them.
+For example, you might recommend that your sales team share a channel with every new customer once a non-disclosure agreement (NDA) is in place.

 Start a channel to handle requests for shared channels

-Similarly to what we’ve previously covered for guest requests, admins should create and publicise a dedicated channel to gather all shared channel requests.
-This way your members don’t spend valuable time searching their workspace for instructions and every admin has visibility into the request pipeline.
-Follow your organisation’s channel-naming conventions, e.g.
+Similar to what we’ve previously covered for guest requests, admins should create and publicise a dedicated channel to gather all external access requests.
+This way, your members don’t spend valuable time searching their workspace for instructions, and every admin has visibility into the request pipeline.
+Follow your organisation’s channel-naming conventions, such as

 Pin a brief note to this channel that explains: